masr2000/NaCGEC/README.md

 All updates about this shared task will be posted on this page.

+- 2023/08/22：Ground truths of test data has been released.

 - 2023/06/10：The leaderboard has been published.

 - 2023/05/21：The input of test data has been released.
 The file is located at `data/nacgec.test.input`.
 Please note that the submission deadline is 2023/05/31.